edwardgeorge/virtualenv-clone/README.md

 - finally it double checks `sys.path` again and will fail if there are still paths from the old environment present.

+This script clones virtual enviroments, it does not clone your python installation into a virtual environment.

 NOTE: This script requires Python 2.7 or 3.4+